How you can fix an overbite with aligners

 - Moving your lower teeth down to where they should be: downwards

 This can be done using clear aligners, a series of custom made removable braces that are worn most of the day, removed to eat and brush your teeth, and switched to the next one every 2 to 4 weeks.

 The aligners intercept the teeth, moving them upwards and moving the gum at the same time, so the proportions stay the same.
 It doesn’t move the teeth into the gum, the teeth and gum are remodelled as the teeth move upwards.

 The aligners are then programmed in sequence to move the teeth into place and your supervising dentist will monitor the progress to make sure the teeth move to the desired position.

-Before you decide to order your aligners, you’ll be able to see a preview of how your smile will look at the end of the treatment on the Straight Teeth Direct™ app.
+Before you decide to order your aligners, you’ll be able to see a preview of how your smile will look at the end of the treatment on the Straight Teeth Direct™ app, available for both iPhone and Android.
 To get the best possible results at the end of the treatment, you may need to have your worn down teeth edges repaired and improved, as well as your upper teeth cosmetically contoured to improve their symmetry.

 Find out if your overbite could be fixed with invisible aligners at home.
 The first step is to send your teeth photos for a free and quick e-consultation, then we’ll send you your SmileBox – it’s so much easier than booking an appointment and going to the orthodontists in person.